decretist/Dissertation/Chapter2/chapter2.md

 ## Organization

+**[Move all discussion of d.a.c. and d.init. into Organization.
+Case statements or *themata* are a special case of *dicta* found only in, and closely tied to the organization of, Part II.]**

 The *Decretum* in the form that circulated after around 1150 (the Köln Dombibliothek manuscripts 127 and 128 are good early examples) has three parts.
 The first part consists of 101 distinctions. **The